Materials & Supplies

 Paper

-In my studio I use very heavy 80 lb Vellum Bristol paper since it can take a lot of abuse and handle the wetness that comes from using tempera paint without falling apart.
+At my retreats I use 23″x35″ Accent Opaque 80 lb Cover Smooth paper by Sylvamo since it can take a lot of abuse and handle the wetness that comes from using tempera paint without falling apart.
+This paper is only available through a paper distributor such as Kelly Spicer.
 However, any mixed-media paper that has a smooth surface and is designed to be used with wet media will work.

 Specifically I recommend the Mixed Media Papers by Strathmore (either the 300 or 400 series) or Canson (called Canson XL).
 Strathmore also sells a Bristol Vellum paper that works well.
 These papers are available in tablets that are 18″ x 24″ (45.7 x 61 cm) large which is a good starting point.
 If you decide you want a larger painting surface you can tape sheets of paper together with masking tape.
 These papers can also be bought in large rolls if you want to try painting really big.
 You want to use fairly big paper for this process since you want to be able to really move and get your body into it when you paint.